jaxsonkieran/whack-a-mole-pp2/README.md

 # UX
 ### Project Goals
-Whack-a-Mole is a game designed to give the user a fun, intuitive and interesting game with different levels of difficulty depending on the level the user selects at the beginning.
+Whack-a-Mario is a game designed to give the user a fun, intuitive and interesting game with different levels of difficulty depending on the level the user selects at the beginning.

 ### User Goals
 * Easy to understand and play as soon as the user lands on the game site